ptrgags/panoramas/logbook.md

 2. Make some test data to include with the repo
 3. Make a standalone CesiumJS page to view the results.
 4. Make a README including example output

+## 2021-05-16 Cleanup

+Today I did a cleanup pass on the code.
+I documented the functions in the code and started to put together a readme.

+...I realized I might havve a bug in my code.
+It seems that `+z` and `-z` are swapped.
+This is likely because when testing I had temporarily swapped these images.
+I'll have to investigate this further.

+Next Steps:
+- Double-check my coordinate axes.
+- Make a standalone CesiumJS page to view the results
+- Finish README